zeek/zeek-docs/scripts/base/bif/file_analysis.bif.zeek.rst

    input will be ignored/discarded.

-   :handle: A string that uniquely identifies a file.
+   :param handle: A string that uniquely identifies a file.

    .. zeek:see:: get_file_handle